rahatlou/CMP/lec16/lec16.md

 ## Composite Body

-We now define a [CompositeSystem](examples/CompositeSystem.h) class to represent an object that contains a list of pointers to `Body`.
+We now define a `CompositeSystem` ([CompositeSystem.h](examples/CompositeSystem.h), [CompositeSystem.cc](examples/CompositeSystem.cc) ) class to represent an object that contains a list of pointers to `Body`.
 This can be for example the sun-earth system, the earth-moon, system, or the sun-(earth-moon) system.
 It can also be used to simulate the complete solar system.
 ```c++
 class CompositeSystem : public Body {
   public: